rusty-ecma/RESS/regex.md

 This is all well and good but we have essentially created an linked list, which means that each time we move 3 past a `}`, we might have a lot of things to drop and by default rust does that in a recursive manner ([which can get expensive](https://rust-unofficial.github.io/too-many-lists/first-drop.html)).
 If we look at our example from above, there are a total of 9 tokens, and when we reach the end of this block, 8 of them are still hanging around in memory.
 We could try and use some of Rust's smart pointers to make sure we don't have any clones lying around come drop time but picking apart when things can be `Rc`'d and when they cannot be is a pretty challenging problem.
 Another solution would be to re-write the drop implementation but that just seems like it would get messy fast.
 A third option is to try and move our regex tests to slightly earlier in the process.

-If we look over the logic tree above, we can gather most of the information we need when we encounter any `(`, does the token before it indicate a conditional expression?
-Do the three tokens before it have the keyword `function` and is that an expression?
+If we look over the logic tree above, we can gather most of the information we need when we encounter any `(`, is the token before it `if`, `while`, `for` or `with`or is the token 1 or 2 before it the keyword `function` and is that an expression?
 Those are really the two key pieces of information we need.
 What if we just attached those two booleans to the `(` instead of always linking back to it?
 Then when we pop the `(` off the paren stack, we can attach the same two booleans to the `)`.
 Now when we find an `{` we can see if it is a block, we can also attach the close/open paren flags into our `{`, finally we can copy that information over to the `}` when we pop the open off the curly brace stack.
-While this means we need to do the computation eagerly, it also means we don't have to keep as much data just lying around.
+While this means we need to do the computation eagerly, it also means we don't have as much to clean up when we move past a `}`.

+We still need to keep around our 3 book keeping lists, though they will be a list of copy types.
+Paren = 2 bytes, Brace = 3 bytes